willmino/Pewlett-Hackard-Analysis/README.md

 ![mentees_per_mentor_query](https://github.com/willmino/Pewlett-Hackard-Analysis/blob/main/mentees_per_mentor_query.png)

-### Adjusted Mentees per Mentor
+### Adjusted Mentees per Mentor - Additional Query #2
+Assume a 1:1 ratio of retirees to incoming employees.
-The second additional SQL query was performed to show how changing the age parameters for mentorship program eligibility allows for far more eligible employees.
-We adjusted the `WHERE` clause and set it equal to  There are now over 93,000 eligible employees.
-Most groups are completely covered by the new amount of eligible mentors.
-Senior Staff and Senior Engineers still do not have a 1:1 ratio of mentors to incoming employees, but that is a dramatic improvement.
+The second additional SQL query was performed to show how changing the age parameters for mentorship program eligibility allowed for far more eligible employees.
+We adjusted the `WHERE` clause by setting it equal to `BETWEEN` `1960` and `1965`.
+There were now over 93,000 eligible mentors.
+After the adjustment, most groups were completely covered by the new amount of eligible mentors.
+Senior Staff and Senior Engineers still did not have a 1:1 ratio of mentors to incoming employees, but that was a dramatic improvement.
 At best, some mentors may need to take on two mentees in these groups.
-The eligibility for mentors could be even further expand by changing the SQL query requirement `WHERE` clause to include birth dates before 1960 and after 1965.
+The eligibility for mentors could be even further expand by changing the SQL query requirement `WHERE` clause to include birth dates before 1960.

 ![adjusted_mentees_per_mentor](https://github.com/willmino/Pewlett-Hackard-Analysis/blob/main/adj_mentees_to_mentor.png)

+The corresponding query is listed below:

 ![adjusted_mentees_per_mentor_query](https://github.com/willmino/Pewlett-Hackard-Analysis/blob/main/adj_mentees_to_mentor_query.png)